-We believe that double is better, and therefore we are absolutely delighted that Dewar's Double Double 32 Year Old has been awarded the title of WHISKY OF THE YEAR by the International Whisky Competition!
+We believe that double is better, and therefore we are absolutely delighted that Dewar's Double Double 32 Year Old has been awarded the title of WHISKY OF THE YEAR by the International Whisky Competition for the third year in a row!
 Not only that, but this exceptional whisky was created using the special 'quadruple aging' process pioneered by our phenomenal Master Blender, Stephanie MacLeod, who has also just been awarded the title of MASTER BLENDER OF THE YEAR by the IWC for the second year running!

 Dewar's has pioneered the 'double ageing' process, with all the blends in the range undergoing a secondary resting in oak casks to marry the flavours and bring extra smoothness to the blend.